godot-escoria/escoria-docs/api/ESCDialogManager.md

 #### Parameters
 - type: required type
-*Returns* Wether the type is supported or not
+*Returns* Whether the type is supported or not

 ### has\_chooser\_type